N3UN3R/data_preparation/README.md

 # data_preparation

-this repo contains all scripts that are needed to calculate the power costs for all possible household-pairs. the resulting cost dictionary could be interpreted as an adjancecy matrix and is basis for all algorithms of this thesis.
+this repository contains all scripts that are needed to calculate the power costs for all possible household-pairs. the resulting cost dictionary could be interpreted as an adjancecy matrix and is basis for all algorithms of this thesis.